robackem/Cavefish_DemographicModeling/README.md

 The output of this step is a SFS in a one line format, followed by a second line of 0 and 1 values indicating whether the site should be masked from further analyses (1 = masked, 0 = no mask, _note masking can be changed within the script_).
 This format can be used for analysis with dadi.
 For analysis with fastsimcoal2 we convert this oneline format to a matrix using `SFS_oneline2matrix.pl`

-For conversion to matrix format compatible with fastsimcoal2 you will need to specify a population index (n populations numbered 0-n consistent through all analyses, _see fsc2 documentation_) and the <ins>haploid</ins> sample size of each population from the VCF.
+For conversion to matrix format compatible with fastsimcoal2 you will need to specify a population index (n populations numbered 0 to n-1 consistent through all analyses, _see fsc2 documentation_) and the <ins>haploid</ins> sample size of each population from the VCF.

 `SFS_oneline2matrix.pl` line 6:
 ```